-The teams will be divided into three groups.
-Each team will have 15 minutes for a update on progress to members of the teaching team via Adobe Connect.
-During each team's update we will offer observations and suggestions.
+The teams will typically be divided into three groups.
+Each team will have up to 15 minutes for an update on progress to members of the teaching team via Adobe Connect.
+During each team's update we will offer observations and interrupt with a lot of questions.
 This is how we monitor your progress and give you guidance.
 When your team is not presenting, each member of your team will be providing feedback to your peers on their updates/ideas/progress.